The Hercules Detective Agency The Minotaur to the Rescue

 "We can't leave.
 We have farms and flocks and family.
 They're all hiding on the hill near our village.
 No one can go home.
 It's too dangerous.
 We're afraid the bandits might find us any minute now.
 It's especially hard to keep the children quiet, and of course, animals are never quiet.
 We need help right away.
 Is there any chance you can get a message to Hercules.
 We really need help now!"

 "I have no way to get him a message, because I don't know exactly where he is, only that he will be back soon.
-But I'll see what I can do."
+I could try to help you if you like."

-The people were eager to agree.
-They would have agreed to nearly anything to get away.
-The Minotaur was a frightening sight.
+"That's okay," one man said, meaning, no thank you, but thanks anyway.
+The people hurried away.
 They did not get far before they heard the Minotaur pounding after them.
 They began running.
 So did the Minotaur.
 The whole group ran nearly all the way back to the village under attack.
 The Minotaur easily took the lead.
 He turned and put one finger on his lips, the universal sign for shush.

 "Stay here," the Minotaur whispered.
 "Let me see what's going on."